I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Extension Ladder

-Extension ladders are crucial for professional painters to have.
-They tackle all types of painting jobs, both interior, and exterior.
-The extension ladder most often comes into play for exterior work.
+Extension ladders are crucial for professional painters.
+They tackle all types of painting jobs, both interior and exterior.
+The extension ladder is most often used for exterior work.

-Unless you are painting a room that has an extremely high ceiling, I don’t think an extension ladder is a must-have. that being said, if you own a home and like to do projects yourself, an extension ladder is always good to have for things like cleaning gutters or even hanging Christmas lights.
+Unless you are painting a room with an extremely high ceiling, I don’t think an extension ladder is a must-have.
+That being said, if you own a home and like to do projects yourself, an extension ladder is always good to have for things like cleaning gutters or even hanging Christmas lights.

 rags